The Buffrs Book

 The good news are: They are all achieved in a similar fashion.
 You make use of

-key in your manifest to declare the packages that your
+the [dependencies] key in your manifest to declare the packages that your

 projects needs – either to publish another package or to compile to protos to